Sarnia, Peterborough and Remote Across Ontario

 Activation Model

-There are two types of brainspotting that we offer.
-Here's how one which we call activation type, works: typically, the therapist helps the client to pinpoint, process and release unprocessed emotions and trauma.
+Using activation type, the therapist helps the client to pinpoint, process and release unprocessed emotions and trauma.
 To start, the therapist uses a pointer to guide the client to find a spot where the client rests their gaze, and then by default, accesses part of their brain where important information or memories are stored.
-The eye position provides access to the clinet's internal neural and emotional experience.
+The eye position provides access to the client's internal neural and emotional experience.
 Together, the client and the therapist focus on the client's process of healing and growing, through this eye spot.
 In most cases, the client experiences a sense of relief, and triggers that cause difficult emotions are reduced or eliminated.

 Resourcing Model